 Born Adolf Wohlbrück, Walbrook came from a family of circus clowns but turned to acting from the start, studying with the great Max Reinhardt.
-Making a name for himself on-screen, he appeared in such hits as Viktor und Victoria (the 1933 precursor to Blake Edwards’s 1982 romp Victor/Victoria) and a 1936 sound version of the silent expressionist classic The Student of Prague.
+Making a name for himself on-screen, he appeared in such hits as Viktor und Victoria (the 1933 precursor to Blake Edwards’s 1982 romp Victor/Victoria) and a 1935 sound version of the silent expressionist classic The Student of Prague.
 But Hitler’s rise to power made it impossible for an artist who was both gay and Jewish to do anything other than get out of Germany as soon as possible.
-Walbrook found a home in England, making a particularly triumphant appearance as a German émigré in the Archers’ wartime rouser The Life and Death of Colonel Blimp, where he delivers the central patriotic speech with a resonance and sincerity that have never failed to move anyone who has seen it—even if they aren’t British.
+Walbrook found a home in England, making a particularly triumphant appearance as a German émigré in the Archers’ wartime rouser Colonel Blimp, where he delivers the central patriotic speech with a resonance and sincerity that have never failed to move viewers—even if they aren’t British.
 The Red Shoes required that Walbrook make a seemingly unsympathetic man sympathetic.
 And that he does, not by softening the character but by accentuating his mystery.
-While Powell and Pressburger saw Lermontov as one part Diaghilev and one part Alexander Korda (in his grandiose plans for his ballet), Walbrook’s own personality added something extra.
+While Powell and Pressburger saw Lermontov as one part Diaghilev and one part Korda (in his grandiose plans for his ballet), Walbrook’s own personality added something extra.
 The dark glasses that Lermontov wears—even on occasions when there isn’t any sunlight—were an affectation of Walbrook’s.
 It set a fashion that was taken up in earnest a decade later by sundry celebrities in Italy, during the dolce vita era known as Il Boom.
 His sartorial fastidiousness, coupled with a veneer of emotional reserve barely hiding a passionate sexual drive, is clearly what Powell meant when he spoke of the part played by Walbrook’s own gayness in the Lermontov role.

 As for the object of Lermontov’s all-consuming attention, the Archers chose an actual dancer, Moira Shearer.
 A featured performer, but not yet a star, with the Sadler’s Wells ballet, Shearer proved, to Powell’s complete delight, to be that rarest of all cinematic supernovas: a natural.
-And she amply demonstrates that the filmmakers were right in seeking out a dancer for the female lead, rather than an actress whose performance would be supplemented by a ballet double.
+And she amply demonstrates that the filmmakers were right in seeking out a dancer for the female lead, rather than an actor whose performance would be supplemented by a ballet double.
 For when you look at Shearer, you see a dancer—even when she’s standing still.
 Adding to that is the way she so easily conveys the spirit of a young woman who knows what she wants for a career, and is willing to take on the powerful man who wants to give it to her.

-Powell and Pressburger’s sensitivity to physical dramatic nuance is made plain in an early scene featuring another dancer-actress, Ludmilla Tchérina.
-While we get only a few shots of Tchérina rehearsing or performing in the course of the film, in this moment, when her prima ballerina, Boronskaja, guides the young composer Julian Craster (Goring) to the backstage area of the theater—briskly gliding through, head held high, in a manner that an ordinary actress would have found hard to execute—she makes her greatest mark.
+Powell and Pressburger’s sensitivity to physical dramatic nuance is made plain in an early scene featuring another dancer-actor, Ludmilla Tchérina.
+While we get only a few shots of Tchérina rehearsing or performing in the course of the film, in this moment, when her prima ballerina, Boronskaja, guides the young composer Julian Craster (Goring) to the backstage area of the theater—briskly gliding through, head held high, in a manner that an ordinary actor would have found hard to execute—she makes her greatest mark.
 What she does in this scene is convey not only a dancer’s instinctive physicality but the soigné glamour of the ballet as a whole.
 This is carried a step further by Robert Helpmann, who plays a principal dancer and also choreographed the climactic ballet, called The Red Shoes.
 A fortiori Léonide Massine, who was a Ballets Russes dancer and choreographer and also Diaghilev’s protégé in the wake of Nijinsky’s departure.
 Like Shearer, Massine had never acted before, but one would never guess it from his exceptionally skillful performance as the antic Grischa Ljubov, who is as warm as Lermontov is cold.
 In the Red Shoes ballet, he plays the shoemaker (a role the film credits him with creating), the weird, long-haired figure who lures the girl into his shop to take the footwear that will both fulfill her dreams and end her life.
 That Lermontov casts the cheery Grischa in this role is downright diabolical.

 Powell and Pressburger designed their film to climax with this ballet, running some twenty minutes in length.
 It was a concept quite without precedent.
 While the action that precedes the sequence charts the process of creation, this isn’t done by teaching the audience anything about dance steps or musical composition.
 Rather it’s the spirit behind the ballet that comes to the fore, as in the scene where Vicky, dressed in an elaborate ball gown, a tiny crown on her head, goes to see Lermontov at the château he’s rented just outside town.
-Climbing an enormous staircase overgrown with weeds, she suggests the sort of fairy-tale heroine Cocteau would have created had he made Beauty and the Beast in color.
+Climbing an enormous staircase overgrown with weeds, she suggests the sort of fairy-tale heroine Jean Cocteau would have created had he made Beauty and the Beast in color.
 Powell and Pressburger’s Beast, Lermontov, has to deal with more than Shearer’s Beauty, however.
 For right after informing her that she will star in his next—and greatest—creation, he calls in Craster.

 Earlier, Lermontov explained to the composer: “The ballet of The Red Shoes is from a fairy tale by Hans Andersen.
 It is the story of a girl who’s devoured by an ambition to attend a dance in a pair of red shoes.
 She gets the shoes, goes to the dance.
 At first, all goes well and she’s very happy.
 At the end of the evening, she gets tired and wants to go home.
 But the red shoes are not tired.
 In fact, the red shoes are never tired.
 They dance her out into the streets.
 They dance her over the mountains and valleys, through fields and forests, through night and day.
 Time rushes by.
 Love rushes by.
 Life rushes by.
 But the red shoes dance on.”